Technica-Corporation/ipls_anomaly_detection/README.md

 ## Build the Frontend Container

-This will build the frontend container; this build is only for Docker on Linux x86_64.
+This step builds the frontend container; this build is only for Docker on Linux x86_64.

 From ipls_anomaly_detection, navigate to frontend: